Trapping Quantum Coherence in Local Energy Minima

 where $F_i(t)$ give fluctuations of the on-site energy and $G_i(t)$ cause deviations of tunneling strength from the mean value (assumed to be zero at this stage).
 The rate of transition from $|X\rangle$ to $|Y\rangle$ is given by

 The $F$ terms do not lead to transition since they are diagonal in the space of the binary number states.
 In the first order perturbation, the operator $\sum _iG_i(t)\sigma _i^x$ can only flip one spin, the rate $R_1(X,Y)\equiv 0$ when $D(X,Y)>1$.
 Higher order perturbations of $\sum _iG_i(t)\sigma _i^x$ can flip more spins, may eventually cause the notorious spontaneous transition.
-But the rate $R_d$ of multiphot(n)on processes [9] is very small, decreasing exponentially as the distance $d=D(X,Y)$ increases, $R_d(X,Y)\sim (G/A)^dR_0$, where $G$ is the typical coupling strength between the spin and the perturbation field, $A$ is the typical level spacing in the spin-cluster, and $R_0$ is a constant.
+But the rate $R_d$ of multi-photon or multi-phonon processes \cite{SpontaneousDecay} is very small, decreasing exponentially as the distance $d=D(X,Y)$ increases, $R_d(X,Y)\sim (G/A)^dR_0$, where $G$ is the typical coupling strength between the spin and the perturbation field, $A$ is the typical level spacing in the spin-cluster, and $R_0$ is a constant.
 In practice, however, $C_i$ are not zero, though small.
 The ground state and the LEM are no longer exactly (but still nearly) $|00\cdots 0\rangle$ and $|11\cdots 1\rangle$.
 Other number states will mix in.
-Say the ground state $|X'\rangle$ is almost $|X\rangle =|00\cdots 0\rangle$, with other number states $|Z\rangle$ mixing in by small amplitudes $\langle X'|Z\rangle$.
-Using the stationary perturbation theory [14], it is very easy to show $\langle X'|Z\rangle\sim (C/A)^{D(X,Z)}$, where $C$ is the typical value of $C_i$. $\langle X'|Z\rangle$ becomes exponentially small as the distance $D(X,Z)$ increases.
+The ground state $|X'\rangle$ is almost $|X\rangle =|00\cdots 0\rangle$, with other number states $|Z\rangle$ mixing in by small amplitudes $\langle X'|Z\rangle$.
+Using the stationary perturbation theory \cite{Schiff68}, it is straightforward to show $\langle X'|Z\rangle\sim (C/A)^{D(X,Z)}$, where $C$ is the typical value of $C_i$. $\langle X'|Z\rangle$ becomes exponentially small as the distance $D(X,Z)$ increases.
 Similarly, the LEM $|Y'\rangle$ is almost $|Y\rangle =|11\cdots 1\rangle$ with exponentially diminishing mixtures.
-Now evaluate the overall transition rate by Eq.3, taking into account both the tunneling effect and possible multiphot(n)on processes, one gets
+Now evaluate the overall transition rate by Eq.~\ref{RXY}, taking into account both the tunneling effect and possible multi-photon or multi-phonon processes, one gets